oopsmonk/documentation/client-libraries/1.5/libraries/client.md

 - Generate addresses
 - Interact with an IOTA node

-For value transfers we recommend to use the [wallet library](./wallet.md).
+For value transfers we recommend you to use our stateful [wallet library](./wallet.md).

 ## Rust
 ---------------